rematch/rematch/docs/recipes/combineReducers.md

-# combineReducers
+# Decoupling reducers

 Rematch and more generally Redux, encourage to keep a flat state to solve several [issues](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).
 Each model should be considered as a separate entity and should only be updated by its reducer, this is why Rematch doesn't allow nested reducers.

-This being said, there is some case where nest reducer can be a good thing.
+This being said, there is some case where nested reducer can be a good thing.
+In this recipe, we will see how to decoupling reducers that tends to grow too much.

 Let's start with an example.
-A common pattern in Redux when we want to store an ordered list: "allIds, byId".
-Store entities as an array require to iterate over the array to find our target and store the entities as an object doesn't let us to keep an order.
+A common pattern in Redux, when we want to store an ordered list, is "allIds, byId".
+Store  the entities as an array requires to iterate over the array to find our target but store the entities as an object doesn't let us to keep an order.
+So let's use both:

 ```javascript
 const todoList = {